Starcounter/Docs/docs/star-tool.md

 star info index [options] <db> <index>
 ```

 The `info index` sub-command prints detailed information about an index, the name of which is specified in the `<index>` argument, in the database referenced by the absolute or relative path given in the `<db>` argument.
-The following options are available to configure the output of the commmand:
+The following options are available to configure the output of the command:

 Option     | Short form | Description
 ---------- | ---------- | --------------------------------------------------------------------------------------------